greenelab/deep-review/sections/04_study.md

 [@tag:Torracinta2016_deep_snp].
 Unfortunately, this feature set required at least 15 iterations of software development to fine-tune, which will likely not be generalizable.
-Going forward, we foresee that variant calling will benefit most from optimized neural network architectures and better methods of encoding raw sequence and quality data (e.g. in tensor rather than RGBA format).
+Going forward, we foresee that variant calling will benefit more from optimizing neural network architectures than from developing features by hand.
+An interesting and informative next step would be to test whether encoding raw sequence and quality data as an image, tensor, or some other mixed format produces the best variant calls, given identical network architectures and other parameters.

 In limited experiments, DeepVariant was robust to sequencing depth, read length, and even species [@tag:Poplin2016_deepvariant].
 However, a model built on